 In addition to the regular applicant procedure, the Texas Department of Criminal Justice has also established a contract agreement with several colleges to provide Correctional Officer Training.
 Although applicants initially pay for the training, these College-sponsored Training Academies, located throughout the State, provide individuals the opportunity to attend training in their local areas.
-After graduation from the College-sponsored Training Program, applicants are employed at a higher pay rate.
 To enroll in the College-sponsored Training Program, contact one of the colleges listed herein and follow their enrollment procedures.
 Most college procedures are as follows:

-Selected applicants pay tuition and are trained by the college with no guarantee of employment by TDCJ.
+- Selected applicants pay tuition and are trained by the college with no guarantee of employment by TDCJ.
 Tuition may vary from college to college and is not reimbursed by TDCJ.
-However, the starting salary for Correctional Officers who have completed a college training academy is higher than regular applicants.

 - Applicants who successfully complete training and are selected for hire will receive a letter from TDCJ requesting them to report to a regional in-processing center.
 Applicants become employees on the designated date and will report to their unit of assignment the following day.